ciscodocs/ltrent-2008-clemea25/docs/lab1a_route_traffic_data_policy.md

 In the Cisco SD-WAN architecture, service nodes communicate their available services to the **SD-WAN Controller (vSmart)** using the **Overlay Management Protocol (OMP)** with the service route address family.
 Each WAN-Edge router is responsible for advertising its service routes to the SD-WAN Controller (vSmart), which then maintains these service routes within its **Routing Information Base (RIB)**.

 **<font color="green">Notably, the SD-WAN Controller (vSmart) controller does not propagate these service routes to other WAN-Edge routers within the SD-WAN fabric</font>**.
-Instead, the service label, which is advertised in the service route to the SD-WAN Controller (vSmart), plays a crucial role.
+Instead, the service label, which is advertised by WAN-Edge router in the service route to the SD-WAN Controller (vSmart), plays a crucial role.
 If traffic destined for a particular vRoute needs to traverse a service, the SD-WAN Controller (vSmart) controller replaces the vRoute’s label with the service label.

 ```{ .ios, .no-copy, linenums="1", hl_lines="23 24"}
 Stockholm-Branch#show sdwan omp services